 Every country has different regulations, so it will depend on where you would like to bury the deceased.
 Some countries insist on investigating before the body can be repatriated from Scotland.
 If this is the case, the Procurator Fiscal will be involved to issue a Furth of Scotland letter to the person responsible for moving the body.

-If you wish to repatriate a body from Northern Ireland, you’ll need to follow the same procedure as you would in England or Wales.
+If you wish to arrange repatriation from Northern Ireland, you’ll need to follow the same procedure as you would in England or Wales.

 - 4. Determine whether a post-mortem is needed